sanginovs/Codepath/Week9/Lab/README.md

      * If the node from this network makes a request to a server outside of this network, my router assigns a public IP address to this node and makes a request using a node's public IP.
 To translate a public IP back to private or vica versa, the router uses Network address translation (NAT).
 As a result, a private IP address is used only inside local network and my router.
 That is why I can't see my public IP using **ifconfig** since my router is the one that assigns a public IP to it.

   * What is the MAC address of your primary interface?
-     * My en1 MAC address fron the **ifconfig** output is **ether xy:xy:xy:xy:xy:xy**.
+     * My en1 MAC address from the **ifconfig** output is **ether xy:xy:xy:xy:xy:xy**.
 A media access control address (MAC) of a device is a unique identifier for a network interface.
-It tell who you are while IP address tells where you are.
+It tells who you are while IP address tells where you are.
 MAC addresses are Layer-2 addresses used to deliver layer-2 frames on a LAN while IP addresses are layer-3 addresses looked at by layer-3 devices such as a router. there are many protocols in Layer 2 some of which make use of MAC addresses.
 MAC addresses allows us to do several things:
         * Identify manufacturer of an item
         * They provide an unchanging identification of an item
         * Allows for less hardware intensive packets transfer in LAN.
   * Identify and understand your loopback interface
+     * virtual, logical interface.
+127.0.0.1 is a commonly used loopback ip address.
+It is a set of ip addresses reserved by IEEE that starts from 127.0.0.1 all the way to 127.0.0.8.
+It is used to faciliate a client and server communication which are running on the same computer.
+By using loopback address, a client and server do not need to know the exact IP address of one another.
+So, they can communicate using generic IP 127.0.0.1.
+This is super useful especially when you are developing on your local machine and you don't need to setup a server and host your application to test it. **Localhost** is a local server that allows you to host your web app there on a local IP that is visible only to one's system by connecting to another host computer or web server like Apache.